Edwin Musick: Career

 Musick also flew for several airlines starting in 1920–21: Aeromarine Airways, where he studied navigation, and Mitten Air Transport, shuttling between Philadelphia and Washington DC.
-In October 1927, Musick joined Pan American as it was just starting operations.
+In October 1927, Musick joined Pan American as it was just starting their operations.
 He made the company's inaugural mail flight to Havana, Cuba from Key West, Florida, on October 28 of that year.
 Musick was promoted to chief pilot for Pan American's Caribbean Division in 1930.

 In 1934, Musick was chosen to make the trial flights for the new Sikorsky S-42 flying boat.
 During these stringent test flights, Musick collected 10 world records for seaplanes; one of the test flights was a non-stop flight of 1250 mi.

 Trans-Pacific Clipper flights

-Musick's work on these trials led to him piloting the first two trans-Pacific survey routes for Pan American in 1935, laid out by Pan Am executives Juan Trippe, André Priester, and Charles Lindbergh and initially plotted by the chartered SS North Haven, which also carried prefabricated buildings, equipment, and supplies to establish air bases.
+Musick's work on the trials with the Sikorsky S-42 led to him piloting the first two trans-Pacific survey routes for Pan American in 1935, laid out by Pan Am executives Juan Trippe, André Priester, and Charles Lindbergh and initially plotted by the chartered SS North Haven, which also carried prefabricated buildings, equipment, and supplies to establish air bases.
 The first survey flight from Alameda to Honolulu, landing at 10:21 am Pacific Standard Time on April 17, 1935, took 18 hours, 21 minutes, breaking a record held jointly by six Navy aircraft; the aircraft, named Pan American Clipper, carried a consignment of 10,000 letters, the first shipment of airmail to Hawaii.
 Flight time was extended by half an hour as the aircraft circled over Honolulu upon arrival, to the delight of onlookers.
 Musick commanded a six-man crew, which included navigator Fred Noonan.

 The second survey flight departed Honolulu for Midway Atoll on June 15, 1935; the flight returned to Alameda on June 22.
 Later survey flights pushed the route to Wake Island, returning to Alameda on August 28, and Guam, returning on October 24.
 The Guam round-trip flight was commanded by R. O. D. Sullivan, Musick's first officer for the April flight.